-ENGL 316 | PRIZE-WINNING AUTHORS (3-0-3) Prerequisite: ENGL 103 | Upon demand
+ENGL 316 | PRIZE-WINNING AUTHORS (3-0-3)

 This course exposes students to works (both in total and in part) produced by those authors recognized by either the Nobel or Booker Prize Committee as outstanding.
 Authors and works discussed may change according to the instructor.